 Culture: Observances and expectations of how the member presents both within and outside the organization.
 Colors, dress, symbols, etc. Many settings may have a “public culture” to maintain credibility and authority to the public, and an extended set of observances they must follow as part of membership.

-Fees: Some sort of tiered set of tithes and/or fees that reflect benefits the members receive.
+Fees: Some sort of tiered set of Subsidy/Tithe and/or fees that reflect benefits the members receive.
 This is usually in hard currency/value.

 Privacy: When using organizational resources, all activity is typically known (and even recorded) by it.
-Every time a benefit is tapped, the organization knows more of the Magi’s capability.
+Every time a benefit is tapped, the organization knows more of the members’ capability.
 Some level of monitoring is expected, but this varies widely.
+Members report on their whereabouts and activities (usually without giving away secrets of the PC’s) and information they have gained in order to better inform their fellow members.